johanbove/johanbove.github.io/about.md

 layout: page
 title: "About"
 permalink: /about/
-desc: Facts about Johan"
+desc: About
 nav: primary
 ---

-I am perpetually online exploring the zest of the Web in all its interactive facets, virtual and tangible.

-I like science, yet I am not a scientist.
-I like technology, yet I'm not a technician.
-I like music, yet I'm not a musician.

-[1](http://en.wikipedia.org/wiki/Rifleman%27s_Creed) This is my introduction, there are many others like it, but this one is mine.

-## What I do for a living

-- I build websites.
+I build websites.
 More technically; I take care of Front-end development (HTML5, CSS, JavaScript).
 I am a front-end stack developer.
+Therefore, I am perpetually online exploring the zest of the Web in all its interactive facets, virtual and tangible.

 ## Facts